-If you haven’t heard, Zman required surgery for a Slipped Capital Femoral Epiphysis, I wrote all about it and you can read about it HERE.
+If you haven’t heard, Zack required surgery for a Slipped Capital Femoral Epiphysis, I wrote all about it and you can read about it HERE.

-Needless to say, we slept for about 3 hours Tuesday night and were up bright and early at 4am when the nurse came in to check Zman’s vitals and draw blood.
+Needless to say, we slept for about 3 hours Tuesday night and were up bright and early at 4am when the nurse came in to check Zack’s vitals and draw blood.

 Here he is in Pre-Op waiting to be prepped for the O.R.